 - 1.1.1.
 This Code of Practice sets out the minimum regulatory standards required of Postgraduate Research students enrolled on MPhil/PhD programmes, their supervisors, and academic Departments. - 1.1.2.
-This document should be read in conjunction with the General Regulations for Students; the College's Interruption and Withdrawal Procedures and Tuition Fee Policy and Procedures, as well as the Charter, Statutes and Ordinances of the University. - 1.1.3.
+This document should be read in conjunction with the Goldsmiths Academic Manual, the College's Interruption and Withdrawal Procedures and Tuition Fee Policy and Procedures, as well as the Charter, Statutes and Ordinances of the University. - 1.1.3.
 Where formal policy and procedure on a specific area pertaining to MPhil/PhD programmes (e.g., the conduct of Research Degree examinations) is enshrined in a separate document, this will be specified in this Code. - 1.1.4.
-Good practice and guidance supplemental to this formal policy can be found in Departmental handbooks and in additional guidance provided by the Graduate School.
+Good practice and guidance supplemental to this formal policy can be found in Departmental handbooks and in additional guidance provided by the Graduate School. - 1.1.5.
+Students in receipt of funding or loans are responsible for ensuring they also comply with any terms and conditions specified in advance by their sponsor/s, as additional restrictions may apply in relation to registration, training interruptions and place of residence.

-1.2.
-Key terms in this Code of Practice
+1.2 Key terms in this Code of Practice

-- 1.2.1.
-In this Code: - 'Students' refers to Postgraduate Research students enrolled on MPhil/PhD programmes; - 'Supervisors' refer to the Academic Staff member(s) responsible for overseeing the progress of a student - 'PGR Convenors' refer to a Senior Academic Staff member with overall responsibility for postgraduate research within an Academic Department. - 'PGR Administrator' refers to an administrative member of staff within an Academic Department who oversees processes relating to postgraduate research students - 'Departments' refers to individual Academic Departments; where the Code specifies 'Department approval' is required, it is typically expected to be provided by the PGR Convenor in that Department. - 1.2.2.
-'The Graduate School' refers to the unit responsible for: - setting regulatory standards for postgraduate research - overseeing progress monitoring - approving requests relating to postgraduate students' registration
+- 1.1.6.
+In the Code: - 'Students' refers to Postgraduate Research students enrolled on MPhil/PhD programmes; - 'Supervisors' refer to the Academic Staff member(s) responsible for overseeing the progress of a student - 'PGR Convenors' refer to a Senior Academic Staff member with overall responsibility for postgraduate research within an Academic Department. - 'Departments' refers to individual Academic Departments; where the Code specifies 'Department approval' is required, it is typically expected to be provided by the PGR Convenor in that Department. - 1.1.7.
+'The Graduate School' refers to the unit responsible for:

-- overseeing MPhil and PhD examinations (hereafter 'research degree examinations') - advocating for students, and advising students, supervisors, and other members of the College on matters relating to postgraduate research.
+- Setting College-wide regulatory standards for postgraduate research - overseeing progress monitoring - overseeing the approval of requests relating to postgraduate students' registration - overseeing MPhil and PhD examinations (hereafter 'research degree examinations') - advocating for students, and advising students, supervisors, and other members of the College on matters relating to postgraduate research.